-The change in calculation shall not affect employees who are off the job with a work-related injury prior to the new calculation method being implemented.
+City of Berkeley SEIU Local 1021 Community Services & PTRLA The change in calculation shall not affect employees who are off the job with a work-related injury prior to the new calculation method being implemented.

-SECTION 22: BEREAVEMENT LEAVE
+SECTION 21: BEREAVEMENT LEAVE

-22.1 Benefit and Covered Individuals
+21.1 Benefit and Covered Individuals

 In the case of death within the immediate family of an employee, the employee shall be entitled to remain absent from duty with pay in order to grieve the passing of a loved one, for a period not to exceed three (3) working days, or, in the case of attending a service outside the State of California, for a period not exceeding five (5) working days.
-Bereavement leave need not be taken in consecutive days but shall be taken within fifteen (15) days of the death of the immediate family member.
-The immediate family of an employee, for the purpose of this Section, shall be defined as: wife, husband, domestic partner, mother, father, sister, brother, child, grandmother, grandfather, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandchildren, aunt, uncle, or dependent.
+Bereavement leave need not be taken in consecutive days but shall be taken within twenty (20) days of the death of the immediate family member.
+The immediate family of an employee, for the purpose of this Section, shall be defined as: spouse, domestic partner, child, parent, sibling, grandparent, mother-in-law, father-in-law, brother-in-law, sister-in-law, son-in-law, daughter-in-law, grandchildren, aunt, uncle, or dependent.